rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 ## Overview

-In this article you will learn how to test React Native Apps using [jest](https://jestjs.io/docs/en/getting-started) and [@testing-library/react-native](https://www.npmjs.com/package/@testing-library/react-native).
+In this article, you will learn how to test React Native Apps using [jest](https://jestjs.io/docs/en/getting-started) and [@testing-library/react-native](https://www.npmjs.com/package/@testing-library/react-native).

 ## About @testing-library/react-native

 One important thing to point out is that this testing library has changed many times and with migrations needed from one version to another.
 This tutorial will work with the latest version at the time of writing it (`7.0.1`).
-For migrations you can check their [migration guide](https://callstack.github.io/react-native-testing-library/docs/migration-v7/#guide-for-testing-libraryreact-native-users)
+For migrations, you can check their [migration guide](https://callstack.github.io/react-native-testing-library/docs/migration-v7/#guide-for-testing-libraryreact-native-users)

 ## App to be tested

-For this tutorial, we are going to use [this](https://github.com/ManuViola77/testing_react_native_apps) simple app, but of course you can apply everything learned in any app you want.
-In this app we just have two simple screens with some components we can test.
+For this tutorial, we are going to use [this](https://github.com/ManuViola77/testing_react_native_apps) simple app, but of course, you can apply everything learned in any app you want.
+In this app, we just have two simple screens with some components we can test.

 ## Configuration

 Since we are going to use the `@testing-library/react-native` library, we need to install it.
 To use the specific `7.0.1` version we can install it like this:
 `npm install @testing-library/react-native@7.0.1`

-Also, we need to configure jest.
-We should create a `jest.config.js` file in the projects root folder and for our example we can fill it with this content:
+We also need to configure jest.
+We should create a `jest.config.js` file in the projects root folder and for our example, we can fill it with this content:

 https://gist.github.com/ManuViola77/d98f577c8ea35655d96dcd4654ab398e